mkunesch/tensoralgebra/README.md

 * The most important tensor operations are included: e.g. trace, dot, make_trace_free, ...
-* While functions for lowering and raising indices are implemented and parameter names reflect whether indices are up or down, the tensoralgebra does not convert the index type automatically.
+* While functions for lowering and raising indices are implemented and parameter names reflect whether indices are up or down, the package does not convert the index type automatically.
 In my opinion it is much easier and clearer to do this by hand explicitly.
 * The implementation is optimised for small sizes (i.e. for a 4-vector or a 4x4